goodrobots/devFrame/docs/_docs/04-frame-details.md

 ![Arm Tube Clamp Top View]({{site.baseurl}}/assets/images/frame-details/arm-tube-clamp-top.jpeg){: width="80%" .align-center} *Top view of Arm Tube Clamp showing dual mounting options*
 {: .text-center}

+The 10mm box tubes are spaced 60mm on center laterally so they are compatible with off the shelf payload and battery mounts such as this [Tarot gimbal hook](https://www.amazon.com/dp/B00V7P3K9A/).

 ## 3D Printed Parts
 ### Frame Parts